yashovardhan99/HealersDiary/README.md

 ## Contributing
 * Clone the repo and set up a project in firebase.
 * Make relevant changes and make a pull request in the master (dev) branch.
-* The alpha/beta branch contains the latest releaase.
+* The alpha/beta branch contains the latest release.
 Do **NOT** make any changes to that branch.
 Any pull requests not directly to the master branch will be declined.
 A contributing guide will be up here soon.

 ## Technologies used